-- (1) The minimum required annual exploration expenditure under an approved exploration work programme is as prescribed. - (2) If an exploration work programme is approved under Section 99(5), the holder of the exploration licence to which the work programme relates must pay an annual retention fee in the amount of the minimum required annual exploration expenditure, less the amount of acceptable expenditures expended by the licence holder to implement its approved exploration work programme in that year. - (3) In this section, acceptable expenditures are those directly connected with the acquisition and interpretation of exploration data from the area of the exploration licence, including related laboratory and prefeasibility and feasibility work and such other activities as are prescribed, but do not include expenditure in respect of the purchase of- - (a) a tenement; or - (b) land or buildings. - (4) If the holder of an exploration licence fails to pay a retention fee the licence holder is required to pay under Subsection (2), the Secretary must initiate the procedure under Section 284 for cancellation of the exploration licence.
+- (1) The minimum required annual exploration expenditure under an approved exploration work programme is as prescribed. - (2) If an exploration work programme is approved under Section 99(5), the holder of the exploration licence to which the work programme relates must pay an annual retention fee in the amount of the minimum required annual exploration expenditure, less the amount of acceptable exploration expenditure expended by the licence holder to implement its approved exploration work programme in that year. - (3) The time for payment of a retention fee is no later than 31 March in each year for the 12-month period ending on the preceding 31 December. - (4) If the holder of an exploration licence is required to pay a retention fee under Subsection (2), and the licence holder fails to pay the fee, the Secretary must initiate the procedure under Section 284 for cancellation of the exploration licence. - (5) In this section, acceptable exploration expenditure has such meaning as is prescribed.